leicheng5/Lidar_Camera_Automatic_Calibration/README.md

 ### 5. Intrinsic-Rectified Calibration

-If you have the camera intrinsic matrix, you may choose to do Intrinsic-Rectified Calibration instead of Attention-based Refinement.
+If you have the camera intrinsic matrix, you may choose to do **Intrinsic-Rectified Calibration** instead of **Attention-based Refinement**.

 You need to use **`rectify_image_bbox.py`** first to use intrinsic matrix to rectify image distortion.